-5.3.1 Objectives set by Order to Establish Visual Quality Objectives for the South Island Forest District
+5.3.1 Visual Quality

-5.3.1 Objectives Established under the Government Actions Regulation ual Quality Objectives Objective Pursuant to Section 7(2) of the Government Actions Regulation (GAR), I, Jack Dryburgh, District Manager for the South Island Forest District, establish Visual Quality Objectives (VQOs) for the South Island Forest District as shown on the (attached) map titled South Island Forest District, Visual Quality Objectives Established Under Section 7(2) GAR order, dated December 1, 2005.
-This order is effective on December 15, 2005.
-These VQOs apply to the scenic areas identified as known in the district manager's letter dated November 13, 1998 and grandpare under Section 180 of the Forest and Range Practices Act.
-These objectives apply to the crown land portions of the South Island For District, and to the private land within Woodlot Licenses and Tree Licences.
-Strategies and Results In these results or strategies: "applicable scenic area" means a scenic at known in the South Island Forest District by I 13, 1998, and "applicable visual quality objective" mean objective established for a scenic area in the District pursuant to Section 7(2) of the Gover Regulation. etter dated November s the visual quality South Island Forest 2.
-Within each applicable scenic area, the AVC FC will: a. ensure that each cutblock or road within the a manner such that the altered forest landsc applicable scenic area will be consistent with visual quality objective, and dscape for the carry out forest practices only if the forest consistent with the design for the cutblock paragraph (a), and c. enter into a cutting permit or road permit consistent with the design for the cutblock paragraph (a).
-Objectives Stra ategies and Results apply to these Forest Deve , , Onito.
-Taylor √
+5.3.1 Objectives Established under the Government Actions Regulation Visual Quality Objectives Objective Visual Quality Objectives (VQO) are established for the South Island Natural Resource District, including areas of the Alberni Valley Community Forest, pursuant to Section 7(2) of the Government Action Regulation (GAR) by an approved GAR order dated December 15, 2005 and amended effective December 30th, 2011.
+These VQOs apply to the scenic areas identified as known in the district manager's letter dated November 13, 1998 and grandparented under Section 180 of the Forest and Range Practices Act.
+These objectives apply to the crown land portions of the South Island Forest District, and to the private land within Woodlot Licenses and Tree Farm Licences.
+1. In these results or strategies: "applicable scenic area" means a scenic area that was made known in the South Island Forest District by letter dated November 13, 1998, and "applicable visual quality objective" means the visual quality objective established for a scenic area in the South Island Forest District pursuant to Section 7(2) of the Government Actions Regulation and as defined in the FPPR Section 1.1.
+2. Within each applicable scenic area, the AVCFC will: a. ensure that each cutblock or road is designed in a manner such that the alteration to the forest landscape of the applicable Strategies and Results scenic area, when assessed from a significant public viewpoint, will be consistent with the applicable visual quality objective, and b. carry out forest practices only if the forest practices are consistent with the design for the cutblock or road referred to in paragraph (a).
+Objectives Stra Units: ategies and Results apply to these Forest Development Sproat $$ Taylor $$